Aging & Health A to Z

 There are several types of UI, and each type has different symptoms.

-You may have urge UI if you have sudden and very strong urge to urinate and are sometimes unable to make it to the toilet on time.
+You may have urgency UI if you have sudden and very strong urge to urinate and are sometimes unable to make it to the toilet on time.
 This is the most common type of UI in older persons.

 You may have stress UI if you leak or dribble urine when the pressure in your abdomen (stomach area) increases.
 This may happen when you cough, sneeze, laugh or are physically active.